GreatSymphonia/pnp-server/autoinstall/README.md

 First place this script and the image you want to install on a fileserver where the new device can reach it.
 This can be a TFTP, HTTP(S), FTP or SCP server.
 For the image I would not recommend using TFTP.

-Second modify the script to your liking.
+Second modify the script to your liking (replace all the <> placeholders with your values, including <>).

 You need this information.

 - SERVERIP = 192.168.10.15
 - PROTOCOLL = HTTP